 There's a lot going on on Snapchat and all of it is discussion worthy.
-When you look at all of the above, you can see how you'd use what kids are doing to inform every single one of your Mini Lessons and every part of your Ongoing Dialogue!
+When you look at all of the above, you can see how you'd use what your child and her friends are doing to inform every single one of your Mini Lessons and every part of your Ongoing Dialogue!
 We talk about exactly how to do this in Raise Your Digital Kid™.
-If your kid or students start using Snapchat, it's worthwhile to take a look at who they have streaks with, how high their score is, and if anything dramatically changes with any of these "stats" for lack of a better word.
+If your child starts using Snapchat, it's worthwhile to take a look at who she has streaks with, how high her score is, and if anything dramatically changes with any of these "stats" for lack of a better word.

 I have a personal story to share with you about a 12 year old girl who was "Snapped" by a TEACHER really inappropriately.
 Gross, right?
 But the way this girl handled this situation is beyond amazing.
 And this only happened, she was only this safe and this savvy, because of what her parents taught her!
-I wrote down the details of this story and created a free downloadable and printable checklist for you so you can use it to teach your kids and students what to do if anything like this ever happens to them or if they see anything unsafe online.
-And let's face it, our kids are LESS safe when we just say, "no" to apps or when we don't talk to them about how to be safe online and they're MORE safe when we teach them what to do!
+I wrote down the details of this story and created a free downloadable and printable checklist for you so that you can use it to teach your child what to do if anything like this ever happens to her or if she sees anything unsafe online.
+And let's face it, your child is LESS safe when you just say, "no" to apps or when you don't talk to her about how to be safe online and she's MORE safe when you teach her what to do!
 You can get that checklist right here: